Aspie96/blog/content/posts/free_software.md

 If the topic seems complex at first, don't let this dissuade you from using free and open source software.
 For end users, it's simpler in practice than it may seem.

-In this article, I will first talk about existing restrictions on software.
+In this article, I will first talk about existing restrictions on computer programs.
 Then, I will introduce the idea of free and open source software.
 I will follow with the topic of licensing.
 I will mention a few ways software can be "remixed".
 After that, I will discuss the motivations that lead people to develop free and open source software.
 I will list several advantages of software freedom.
 Then, I will write about its relationship with government policies.
 I will describe how similar ideas apply to non-software digital assets.
 Finally, I will give some examples of free and open source software which you may already be familiar with.

 ## Restrictions on software